-Button Normal Functions INITIAL STARTUP that the will then e unit is plugged in and power is sent to the controller, a beep will sound, confirming controller is getting power.
+Button Normal Functions INITIAL STARTUP When the unit is plugged in and power is sent to the controller, a beep will sound, confirming that the controller is getting power.
 All LEDs on the display will blink three times.
-Three dashes appear on the screen.
+Three dashes will then appear on the screen.
 All display LEDs will then blink three times.
-Once the controller through the initial startup process, and all LEDs have cycled, the home screen will be d.
+Once the controller has gone through the initial startup process, and all LEDs have cycled, the home screen will be displayed.
 UNLOCKING THE DISPLAY Press and hold any button for one second to unlock the display.
 (A white LED will appear in the top left corner of the button being pressed.)
 A beep will sound, signifying that the display is unlocked.
 NOTE : The display must be unlocked before any button functions become available.
-ON/OFF To turn the unit ON, press and hold the ON/OFF button until the red LED turns OFF.
-To turn the unit OFF, press and hold the ON/OFF button until the red LED turns ON.
-UP/DOWN · · nd down arrows are used to navigate through menus and adjust parameters such as Fon/FOF, etc. SET • To change the setpoint, press the SET button.
+ON/OFF To turn the unit ON, press and hold the ON/OFF button until the red LED turns OFF. he unit OFF, press and hold the ON/OFF button until the red LED turns ON.
+The up and down arrows are used to navigate through menus and adjust parameters such as setpoint, Fon/FOF, etc. SET To change the setpoint, press the SET button.
 When "SEt" is displayed on the screen, press the SET button once more.
 Use the UP and DOWN ARROW buttons in order to change the value until the desired setpoint is reached.
-SET SET button allows you to view the setpoint, evaporator temperature, bottle tempera- alarms, and the hidden menu.
+SET The SET button allows you to view the setpoint, evaporator temperature, bottle tempera- ture, alarms, and the hidden menu.
 Press the SET button once.
 "SEt" will be displayed.
-Press the UP or DOWN ARROW buttons to scroll through ALr, Pb1, or Pb2.
-Set Setpoint Alr Alarm folder Pb1 Liquid (bottle probe) temperature Pb2 Evaporator coil temperature Pres s the SET button again to view any of these values. l the SET button for approximately 5 seconds to enter the User Menu.
-(More informa- about the User Menu is available on page 45.) er parameters in the User Menu which are not available for adjustment include: idF, and LAn.
+Press the UP or DOWN ARROW buttons roll through ALr, Pb1, or Pb2.
+Set Alr Setpoint Alarm folder Pb1 Liquid (bottle probe) temperature Pb2 Evaporator coil temperature Pres s the SET button again to view any of these values. l the SET button for approximately 5 seconds to enter the User Menu.
+(More ma-tion about the User Menu is available on page 45.) er parameters in the User Menu which are not available for adjustment include: idF and LAn.
 ESC This button confirms changes made to parameters such as the setpoint and returns you to the previous menu.
 LIGHT The light function is not in use.
 However, this button can still be used to unlock the display.